v-keerthana-30/Sales-Dashboard-Analysis/README.md

 ### 🧾 How to Run the Project

-1 Import Dataset
+1️⃣ Import Dataset

 Open MySQL Workbench

 Create a new database:

 CREATE DATABASE superstore_analysis;
 USE superstore_analysis;

 Import the Superstore dataset CSV file into MySQL.

-2 Run SQL Queries
+2️⃣ Run SQL Queries

 Execute each file from the SQL_Queries folder to perform data analysis.

 Queries cover sales, profit, and category insights.

-3 Python Analysis
+3️⃣ Python Analysis

-Open superstore_analysis.py or Jupyter notebook file.
+Open superstore_analysis.py or the Jupyter notebook file.

 Run the script to generate graphs and summary insights.

-4 Power BI Dashboard
+4️⃣ Power BI Dashboard

 Open the Superstore_Sales_Dashboard.pbix file in Power BI Desktop.

 Explore interactive visuals across 4 pages:

-Sales Overview
+💼 Sales Overview

-Monthly Sales Trend
+📈 Monthly Sales Trend

-Sales vs Profit by Segment
+💰 Sales vs Profit by Segment

-Regional & Segment Analysis
+🌍 Regional & Segment Analysis